-Business strategy at its very core is about honing in on what makes something work, and formulating a plan in order to capitalise on pre-established areas of success, as well as preparing for future growth.
-Innovations in business strategy are currently one of the major avenues of technological and social advancement, and for good reason – a healthy strategy is at the very core of every organisation.
+Business strategy at its very core is about honing in on what makes something work, and formulating a plan in order to capitalize on pre-established areas of success, as well as preparing for future growth.
+Innovations in business strategy are currently one of the major avenues of technological and social advancement, and for good reason – a healthy strategy is at the very core of every organization.

 Community and strategy

 The word ‘community’ is thrown a lot these days.
 From the Gig Economy to the Uber community, corporations are aware the connectivity of devices and strategies has a human element to it – we’re all increasingly more connected.

 Charlie Brown, Founder and CEO of Context Partners, a company that specialize in inter-connectivity, told Forbes magazine recently that innovations surrounding the Internet of Things (IoT) mean that it is now easier than ever before to shift information around.

 “The three shifts are positioning ‘community’ as the new nexus of strategy; and of course it no longer requires geographic proximity.
 The flow and desire of people, virtually and across boundaries, towards different kinds of ‘belonging’ is creating new business opportunities for savvy leaders,” said Mr. Brown.

 Mr. Brown claims that while technology that allows for a more advanced and accurate strategy is the facilitator, the real developments are occurring on social, psychological and organizational levels.

 “The first shift is ubiquitous information: everything more transparent, everyone more specialized.
 Second is identity.
 Everyone now wants to engage with companies, organizations or products that reinforce who they are.
 We’re all trying to connect ourselves with particular values, and something bigger than our own lives,” said Mr. Brown.